CloudVE/cloudbridge/docs/getting_started.rst

     router.attach_gateway(gateway)

-Create a security group
+Create a VM firewall
 -----------------------
-Next, we need to create a security group and add a rule to allow ssh access.
-A security group needs to be associated with a private network.
+Next, we need to create a VM firewall (also commonly known as a security group) and add a rule to allow ssh access.
+A VM firewall needs to be associated with a private network.

 .. code-block:: python

     net = provider.networking.networks.get('desired network ID')
-    sg = provider.security.security_groups.create(
+    fw = provider.security.vm_firewalls.create(
-        'cloudbridge_intro', 'A security group used by CloudBridge', net.id) sg.add_rule('tcp', 22, 22, '0.0.0.0/0')
+        'cloudbridge_intro', 'A VM firewall used by CloudBridge', net.id) fw.rules.create(TrafficDirection.INBOUND, 'tcp', 22, 22, '0.0.0.0/0')

 Launch an instance
 ------------------